cloudist/CLImageViewer/README.md

 A light weight, easy to use and cool image viewer for iOS.
 It provides:

-- Local and web images sliding around to browse.
+- Support both local and web image.
 - Double tap and pinch to zoom, single tap to dismiss.
 - Support two kinds of animation to dismiss image back to the original location.